 After the Birch Garden, the path leads you along the “Bluff Trail”, with awesome views of Puget Sound and Port Madison.
 These ferns brighten up the “Christmas Pond” when it is not in bloom.
 I love this spot because it has such a sweet story to it.
 Mrs. Bloedel loved flowers, but Mr. Bloedel was color blind and so he designed the gardens mainly for texture and contrast.
 So one Christmas, he planted this little pond and stream with hundreds of spring booming candelabra primroses… her favorite flower.
-We could still see the primrose plants, but as it was September, they aren’t flowering.
+We could still see the primrose plants, but as it was September, they weren’t flowering.
 These ferns definitely fill their shoes until next spring!

 Next you will wander through “The Glen”, which has dozens of rare Rhododendrons planted under old growth forest.
 Some of these have huge leaves and were more than 15 feet tall!
 They bloom in late spring, but there was one red variety that still was hanging on to one last blossom!

-Don’t forget to take a seat on a bench at the “Swan Pond” and think of Mrs. Bloedel.
+Don’t forget to take a seat on a bench at the “Swan Pond” and think of Virginia Bloedel.
 This was her favorite spot, where she watched a pair of Trumpter Swans each season.
 The swans aren’t here any longer, but you can definitely feel Mrs. Bloedel’s spirit, and can see why she loved it here!
-Next you will walk through old growth forest Douglas Fir forest, on your way to “Maple Lane”.
+Next you will walk through old growth Douglas Fir forest, on your way to “Maple Lane”.
 This is a little offshoot of the main trail, lined with all kinds of maples.
 In the fall, this is the place to pull out that camera!